-Chilean citizens must obtain a visa before travelling to Cuba.
-Cuba Tourist visa is required for Chilean citizens.
+Bruneian citizens must obtain a visa before travelling to Cuba.
+Cuba Tourist visa is required for Bruneian citizens.
 With this visit visa stay is usually short with a period of 90 days.
 Applicant is not required to be present when applying for Cuba Tourist visa.
 A total of 5 documents are required for applying Cuba Tourist visa.
 You can find Cuba visa exemptions.

-Do you need a visa to go to Cuba from Chile?
+Do you need a visa to go to Cuba from Brunei?

-Yes, Cuba Tourist visa is required for Chilean citizens.
-Chilean passport holders need to apply for a tourist visa at the embassy.
+Yes, Cuba Tourist visa is required for Bruneian citizens.
+Bruneian passport holders need to apply for a tourist visa at the embassy.

 - Max stay: 90 days

 Documents required for Cuba tourist visa from Brunei include passport and other supporting documents.
 A total of 5 documents are required.